MultiSafepay/docs/content/my-account/partner-account/api-onboarding/add-ubos.md

 ---

 ## Next steps
-Now that you have created a Merchant account and added one or multiple bank account and UBOs, complete the onboarding by adding one or multiple websites using the unique Merchant account `id` .
+Now that you have created a Merchant account and added one or multiple bank account and UBOs, complete the onboarding by adding one or multiple websites using the unique affiliate merchant `id` .

 {{< two-buttons